ahmadal2/insta7/README.md

 CREATE POLICY "Users can update their own posts" ON storage.objects FOR UPDATE USING (bucket_id = 'posts' AND auth.uid() = owner);
 CREATE POLICY "Users can delete their own posts" ON storage.objects FOR DELETE USING (bucket_id = 'posts' AND auth.uid() = owner);
 ```

+**Option 3: Simple public bucket (recommended for development)**
+1. In Supabase Dashboard, go to Storage
+2. Create a new bucket called `posts`
+3. Go to the bucket settings
+4. Enable "Public bucket" option

 ### 6. Run the development server